syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 ## Enable Parsing Mode

-SfNumericTextBox provides option to display the value in double or decimal.
+SfNumericUpDown provides option to display the value in double or decimal.
 Following code shows the Decimal parsing mode which can be set through `ParsingMode` property.

 {% tabs %}